 Effective termination date will be 3 months before of termination date.Which will be captured by user entry field.
 Example: If the termination date is 31st August, then the Effective termination date will be 31st May.

 Claim can not be accepted after effective termination date.
 As per above example the system will not accept the claim after 31st May.
+Is there a Message pop up.
+“Member terminated”?

+Nikita : When user clicks on >membership details< when making a claim, a pop-up message will come up to mention that the “member is terminated”.

 Member requested for withdraw membership

 Termination date and Effective termination date will be same.Example: If the termination date is 31st August, then the Effective termination date will be same as termination date which will be 31st August.
+Is there a Message pop up.
+“Member terminated”?

+Deceased members

+Claims made until date of death can be processed.
+Claims made after the date of death CAN NOT be processed.
+Is there a Message to pop up”Service date after deceased date” Nikita: “service date” will be added to the >membership details< when filing a claim on the system.
+Consider the ‘service date’ to validate with ‘termination date.’

+Benefit prorate will not apply for deceased members–

+Note: Above point not yet confirmed from MIC team

+Nikita : Benefit prorate will not apply for deceased members.
+Confirmed.

 Terminated member can be reinstated (Activated).

-Change status from Active to Terminated or Suspended.
+https://itpluspoint.in/sp_artwork/MedicalClaims/Html/MIC_23/Membership.html

+Terminate or Suspend Member

 Benefits do not prorate up to termination date